 A hole in the septum

 You may develop a hole in your septum going from one side of your nose to the other.
-This is rare.
+This is uncommon.
 It may happen if you have an untreated septal haematoma or septal abscess.

 A hole in the septum can cause a whistling noise when you breathe, blockage in the nose, or nose bleeds.
 Most of the time it causes no problems at all and needs no treatment.
 If needed, further surgery can be carried out to repair a hole in the septum.